-Agora once served as the social, political and commercial center of Athens.
-The place hides remains of many important buildings.
+Agora once served as the social, political, and commercial center of Athens.
+The place hides the remains of many important buildings.
 Excavations uncovered a Council House created by Solon, the founder of Athenian democracy.
 However, the most memorable monument is the grand Stoa of Attalos, probably the first shopping mall in the world!
 Thanks to reconstruction in the middle of the 20th century, the Stoa is very well preserved.
 Visitors can vividly relive the hustle of the ancient market place.

 On the north-west side of the Agora, you’ll notice another eye-catcher, the Temple of Hephaestus.
-The shrine dedicated to the Greek God of blacksmiths, carpenters, and fire, is one of the best-preserved Doric temples of ancient Greece.
+The shrine dedicated to the Greek God of blacksmiths, carpenters, and fire is one of the best-preserved Doric temples of ancient Greece.
 You can catch the first glimpse of the temple through Stoa’s windows.
 Then, get a closer look at the impressive columns mainly standing as built after walking up the Agoraios Kolonos hill.

 Good to know: You can easily walk to the Ancient Agora from the Acropolis Hill in less than a quarter of an hour.
 On the way, you’ll pass by the Roman Agora, which used to be the city’s center during the Roman period, so don’t get confused.

 Before visiting the antique shopping mall, take a break in one of the cafés on Adrianou Street.
-Almost all of them have a great view over the Agora and the Acropolis.
+Almost all of them have a great view of the Agora and the Acropolis.
 Although the prices are touristy, the view is worth it.

 Temple of the Olympian Zeus

 It took almost 700 years to build the colossal shrine.
-It was the largest temple of ancient Greece.
+It was the largest temple in ancient Greece.
 The temple was dedicated to the head of the Olympian gods, Zeus.
 Only 15 Corinthian columns of once 104 are left nowadays.
 It’s hard to imagine entire proportions of the massive construction at the time of its glory.

 The Roman Emperor Hadrian finished the temple.
 His presence in the city of Athens is commemorated by Hadrian Arch, a Roman-style triumphal arch.
 It is located just next to the Olympieion.

 Tip: The temple’s marble columns shine splendidly in the morning sun.
-Start your day early, beat the crowds and enjoy some alone time before the next cruise-ship tourist group will roll you over.
+Start your day early, beat the crowds, and enjoy some alone time before the next cruise-ship tourist group will roll you over.

 The construction located just a few hundred meters from Olympieion is the only stadium in the world built entirely of marble.
 The initially simple sports field dates back to the 4th century BC.

 Good to know: A small museum inside the stadium is worth a visit.
-Besides presenting the arena’s history, there’s a room with a display of original Olympic torches, which transported Olympic flame on the relay to its designated destination.
+Besides presenting the arena’s history, there’s a room with a display of original Olympic torches, which transported the Olympic flame on the relay to its designated destination.